ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson16.markdown

 Note that if we leave out the "platforms" section entirely, the build-system will automatically build for all of the default platforms.
 The defaults are the three that I included in our "setup.py" above, I believe.

+Note also that the specific names for the various platforms may have changed since the original time of writing--so "macosx_10_6_x86_64" might become "macosx_10_9_x86_64", and later something else again.
+I suggest checking the current names of the platforms that you intend to use!

 There are a variety of other options available for use in the "setup.py" script.
 For a fuller list, and a more in-depth explanation, see the manual!

 So, with all of that in place, only one thing remains to be done: to actually run the command that sets our game building!